-The Impact Instrumentation SMEED (Special Medical Emergency Evacuation Device) Platform is designed to secure commercial, off-the-shelf monitors, infusion pumps, ventilators, and similar equipment to the standard NATO liter.
+The SMEED Special Medical Emergency Evacuation Device by Impact Instrumentation is a Medical Platform that is designed to secure commercial, off-the-shelf monitors, infusion pumps, ventilators, and similar equipment to the standard NATO liter.
 This system fits the most commonly used equipment in commercial use and the U.S. military inventory, and is easily customized to fit other devices.

 The SMEED Special Medical Emergency Evacuation Device system is rugged, lightweight, inexpensive; compatible with current and future commercial devices; rapidly customizable to meet individual customer and patient needs; and perfect for use as mobile platform in an Ambulance, Emergency Vehicle or anytime you need equipment directly next to a patient-fits on top of a stretch.
-The SMEED is also approved for in-flight use aboard aircraft.
+This Critical Care Platform is also approved for in-flight use aboard aircraft.

 This Item is Very Good Condition.
-Listed as “A” which means it may be NEW OLD STOCK or if it’s Used then it’s only because it has been Opened and Inspected as Required for a Medical Device in which a Medical Device Label is Created and Annually the Label is Updated to satisfy Joint Commission Requirements.
+Listed as “A” Condition or Serviceable.
+Which may have a Medical Device Label (Created Annually the Label is Updated to satisfy Joint Commission Requirements).

 The SMEED (Special Medical Emergency Evacuation Device) Platform is designed to secure commercial, off-the-shelf monitors, infusion pumps, ventilators, and similar equipment to the standard NATO liter.
 This system fits the most commonly used equipment in commercial use and the U.S. military inventory, and is easily customized to fit other devices.